A Gentleman’s Guide To Cold Weather Skincare

 The reason?
 Our skin is constantly being exposed to extreme elements.
 Outside, it’s subjected to wind and sun.
 Inside, to cranked heaters and hotter showers.
 Going from one extreme to the other can really weather your skin down and dehydrate it very quickly.

-The good news is though, we still have a few months go to before the temperature drops.
-So there’s still time to get on top of your wintertime skincare routine.
-If you have your basic skin routine figured out, that’s already a good start.
+The good news is though, it’s not hard to get on top of a winter skincare routine.
+And if you have your basic skin routine figured out, that’s already a good start.

 And then as far as extra precautions for winter go, we’re here to help.
 We asked Paul Anderson, managing director of ManKind, to share his top tips for helping skin stay healthy and hydrated this winter.